 After years of buying canned cream soups to make Cheesy Potatoes, I realized that those cans were just a basic white sauce, something so simple and delicious that you can make in minutes—without all the preservatives and junk.

-The secret to great tasting casseroles and other dishes?
-The secret is in the sauce— the white sauce.
+The secret to great tasting casseroles, sandwiches, pasta dishes, and chicken recipes?
+The secret is in the sauce— the white sauce, that is.

-This recipe is simple really and made of 3 basic ingredients:
+This recipe is simple really and made of five basic ingredients:

 - milk (or broth)